jacob-shuman/smol-cli/README.md

 ## Why?

-I needed a lightweight approach that had all the tools I preferred using that resulted in smol brinaries that worked across all major platforms.
+I needed a lightweight approach that had all the tools I preferred using that resulted in smol binaries that worked across all major platforms.

 - _Is this the best way to develop a CLI in javascript?_ **Doubtful.**
 - _Is it usable?_ **By my standards sure.**